Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Discussion

-We compared the estimated abundance of \ce{C2H5CN} with the three-phase warm-up chemical modelling results of \citet{gar13}, which was applied in the environment of the hot molecular cores.
-During the chemical simulation, \citet{gar13} assumed there would be an isothermal collapse phase after a static warm-up phase.
-In the first phase, the gas density increased from 3$\times$10$^{3}$ to 10$^{7}$ cm$^{-3}$ under the free-fall collapse, and the dust temperature decreased from 16 K to 8 K. In the second phase, the gas density remains constant at $\sim$10$^{7}$ cm$^{-3}$ but the dust temperature fluctuates from 8 K to 400 K. The gas density ($n_{H}$) of G10.47+0.03 was 7$\times$10$^{7}$ cm$^{-3}$ \citep{rol11} and temperature of the warm region was $\sim$150 K \citep{rol11, man22, man22a}.
-So, the three-phase warm-up chemical simulation of \cite{gar13}, which is applied towards hot molecular cores, is suitable for understanding the chemical evolution of \ce{C2H5CN} towards G10.47+0.03.
-In the three-phase warm-up simulation, \citet{gar13} used the fast (5$\times$10$^{4}$--7.12$\times$10$^{4}$ years), medium (2$\times$10$^{5}$--2.85$\times$10$^{5}$ years), and slow (1$\times$10$^{6}$--1.43$\times$10$^{6}$ years) warm-up models based on the time scales. \cite{gar13} estimated the abundance of \ce{C2H5CN} based on a three-phase warm-up model.
-After the chemical simulation, \cite{gar13} estimated that the abundance of \ce{C2H5CN} was 5.7$\times$10$^{-9}$ for first warm-up model, 7.7$\times$10$^{-8}$ for medium warm-up model, and 3.0$\times$10$^{-8}$ for slow warm-up model.
-We estimated that the abundance of \ce{C2H5CN} towards G10.47+0.03 was 1.90$\times$10$^{-8}$, which is nearly similar to the simulated abundance of \ce{C2H5CN} in the slow warm-up model.
-During the comparison of the observed abundances and simulated abundances of \ce{C2H5CN}, we noticed the tolerance factor $\sim$1.5 which is a reasonably good agreement between the observational and theoretical results.
-Earlier, \citet{man22, man22c} and \citet{ohi19} also claimed that the three-phase warm-up chemical simulation of \citet{gar13} is sufficient to understand chemical environment of G10.47+0.03.
+We compare the estimated abundance of \ce{C2H5CN} with the three-phase warm-up chemical modelling results of \citet{gar13}, which is applied in the environment of the hot molecular cores.
+During the chemical modelling, \citet{gar13} assumed there would be an isothermal collapse phase after a static warm-up phase.
+In the first phase, the gas density increase from 3$\times$10$^{3}$ to 10$^{7}$ cm$^{-3}$ under the free-fall collapse, and the dust temperature decreases from 16 K to 8 K. In the second phase, the gas density remains constant at $\sim$10$^{7}$ cm$^{-3}$ but the dust temperature fluctuates from 8 K to 400 K. The gas density ($n_{H}$) of G10.47+0.03 is 7$\times$10$^{7}$ cm$^{-3}$ \citep{rol11} and the temperature of the warm region is $\sim$150 K \citep{rol11}.
+So, the three-phase warm-up chemical modelling of \cite{gar13}, which is applied towards hot molecular cores, is suitable for understanding the chemical evolution of \ce{C2H5CN} towards G10.47+0.03.
+In the three-phase warm-up chemical modelling, \citet{gar13} used the fast (5$\times$10$^{4}$--7.12$\times$10$^{4}$ years), medium (2$\times$10$^{5}$--2.85$\times$10$^{5}$ years), and slow (1$\times$10$^{6}$--1.43$\times$10$^{6}$ years) warm-up models based on the time scales. \cite{gar13} estimated the abundance of \ce{C2H5CN} based on a three-phase warm-up model.
+After the chemical modelling, \cite{gar13} estimated that the abundance of \ce{C2H5CN} was 5.7$\times$10$^{-9}$ for the fast warm-up model, 7.7$\times$10$^{-8}$ for the medium warm-up model, and 3.0$\times$10$^{-8}$ for the slow warm-up model.
+We estimate that the abundance of \ce{C2H5CN} towards G10.47+0.03 is 5.70$\times$10$^{-9}$, which is similar to the simulated abundance of \ce{C2H5CN} in the fast warm-up model.
+Earlier, \citet{ohi19}, \citet{man22c}, and \cite{man22d} also claimed that the three-phase warm-up chemical modelling of \citet{gar13} is sufficient to understand the chemical environment of G10.47+0.03.